Du Feng

-Du Feng (杜锋 (杜鋒, Dù Fēng); born July 30, 1981 in Ürümqi, Xinjiang) is a Chinese professional basketball coach and former player.
+Du Feng (杜锋 (杜鋒, Dù Fēng); born July 30, 1981, in Ürümqi, Xinjiang) is a Chinese professional basketball coach and former player.

-He is the current head coach of China's national team and also head coach of his longtime club, the Guangdong Southern Tigers.
+He is the current head coach of his longtime club, the Guangdong Southern Tigers.

 At a height of 2.07 meters (6' 9"), and a weight of 100 kilograms (220 pounds), he played as a power forward-center.

 Playing career

 Professional

 Du was the Chinese Basketball Association (CBA) Finals MVP in 2004 with the Guangdong Southern Tigers, a team based in Dongguan, Guangdong, where he completed his career and retired from competition at the close of the 2011-12 CBA season.

 National team

 Du competed at the 2004 Summer Olympics and 2008 Summer Olympics with the Chinese men's national basketball team (Team China).
 He also helped China finish with silver medals at the 2002 Asian Games and the 2009 FIBA Asia Championship.

 Coaching career

 Professional

 Du started his coaching career as an assistant to Li Chunjiang at Guangdong in the 2012-13 CBA season, but moved into the head coaching spot on an interim basis when Li resigned in January, after nearly 13 years leading the Southern Tigers.
 The team went on to win their record-tying eighth title in the 2013 CBA Finals with Du being named head coach on a permanent basis as a result of that success.
 Guangdong did not return to the championship round again until the 2017 CBA Finals when they lost to the Xinjiang Flying Tigers.